-Kelly Parra is a California writer of multicultural teen novels, commerical fiction, and short stories.
-Her young adult novels Graffiti Girl (MTV/Gallery Books, 2007), and Invisible Touch (MTV/Gallery Books, 2008), are included in the California High School Reading Lists by the California Readers Organization, and her novel Graffiti Girl was part of the National Book Foundations’ “BookupNYC” program, encouraging middle grade students to read.
+Kelly Parra is a California writer of multicultural teen novels, commercial fiction, and short stories.
+Her young adult novels, Graffiti Girl (MTV/Gallery Books, 2007), and Invisible Touch (MTV/Gallery Books, 2008), are included in the California High School Reading Lists by the California Readers Organization, and her novel Graffiti Girl is part of the National Book Foundations’ “BookupNYC” program, encouraging middle grade students to read.
 Her works have also been nominated for honors such as Latino Young Adult Novel Top Pick by Latinidad®, Best Young Adult for Romance Writers of America®, and the Tomas Rivera Mexican American Children’s Book Award.

 Kelly’s teen works are known for including familiar aspects of her California community, and invoking positive messages that young readers can relate to.
 Her books have been featured in the newspapers: Salinas Californian, Monterey Herald, and the Monterey Bay Ink, and several on-line literary websites.
 Published authors and reviewers have touted Kelly’s books as “compelling,” “exciting,” and “page-turning.”

 Criminal Instinct is Kelly’s debut into adult fiction as a launch title with Carina Press.
 New York Times Bestselling author, Dianna Love, says,“Kelly brings a distinctive voice and style to her intense suspense novels that sucks you in from page one.”
-Kelly’s latest Jaz and Blake Supernatural Hunters series has been combined into one entertaining collection titled Chronicles of a Teen Supernatural Hunter.
+Kelly’s latest Jaz and Blake Supernatural Hunters series (Buzz Books, USA) is also included in the anthologies, Prom Dates to Die For and Something Wicked.